 From the very beginning 62 years ago, the ICA’s mission included the dissemination of knowledge about cultural heritage preservation.
 For nearly as long, ICA has also been committed to providing quality educational experiences for students interested in careers in the arts.

-Today, through our art@work program, ICA combines interdisciplinary student experiences that bring STEAM (Science, Technology, Engineering, Arts, and Science) education to life, while we continue to conduct outreach and education for those in need of instruction in conservation topics.
+Today, through our art@work program, ICA combines interdisciplinary student experiences that bring STEAM (Science, Technology, Engineering, Arts, and Math) education to life, while we continue to conduct outreach and education for those in need of instruction in conservation topics.